Digital Healthcare: social logics, ethics and politics of data and technology provision

 Lynne Pettinger, University of Warwick

 For any enquiry feel free to contact: L[dot]Pettinger[at]warwick[dot]ac[dot]uk

 Please use this hashtag #DHdatec17 for relevant posts/updates.

-The symposium is funded by the SHI Foundation: Foundation for the Sociology of Health & Illness and the European Commission Horizon 2020.
+The symposium is supported by a Symposium/Workshop Support Grant from the SHI Foundation: Foundation for the Sociology of Health & Illness and the European Commission Horizon 2020.